Frequently Asked Questions

 Very few people come to yoga naturally flexible.
 Many of the people you see doing the advanced poses have been practicing yoga for years.
 Just like anything, you get better the more often you do it; flexible poses are no different.

 Obviously consult with your doctor before starting anything, but at M3Yoga, we firmly believe that there is a type of yoga for EVERY body.
-That’s why we offer three different categories of classes and within those categories a ton of variety.
-It’s also why we offer the most classes in Athens, so that everyone can find a time and class that works for them.
+That’s why we offer different types of yoga classes and teach our instructors how to offer pose modifications based on skill levels.